Thursday, April 30, 2026

 Stephen Brashear-Imagn Images

-The WNBA and WNBPA are back at the negotiating table on Thursday for the third consecutive day of marathon bargaining.
+MANHATTAN — The WNBA and WNBPA returned to the bargaining table on Thursday for the third consecutive day of in-person discussions.

-In total, both sides have been engaged in negotiations for nearly 30 hours over the last three days in an effort to reach a deal on a new collective bargaining agreement.
-More than eight proposals have been exchanged, including one from the league that offered a higher salary cap but the same revenue-sharing system.
+In total, both sides have been engaged in negotiations for more than 30 hours over the last three days in an effort to reach a deal on a new collective bargaining agreement.
+More than nine proposals have been exchanged, including one from the league that offered a higher salary cap but the same revenue-sharing system.

 The max earnings under this proposal, including revenue-sharing payouts, would reach $1.3 million in Year 1.
 The average player earnings would be $570,000.
 However, these are not the base salaries.
 The average base salary would be roughly $516,600 and the supermax—if it accounts for 20% of the cap—would be $1.24 million.
+This proposal was made during Wednesday’s bargaining session which stretched into Thursday’s early hours.
 These figures are expected to change as both sides continue exchanging proposals.

 “Our proposal on the table is a really historic and transformational deal for these players,” commissioner Cathy Engelbert said after the second day of bargaining.
 “Huge gains in salaries, benefits, everything you’re seeing beyond that when you see the whole thing.”